sacred-serpent/nootkit/docs/section-2.md

 location we'll have to jump through some hoops using `kallsyms` (as that is a way I know to get symbol addresses for static symbols).

+`filldir64` also isn't used anywhere outside of serving the `getdents64` syscall, so we won't be changing anything else if we only hide files from this specific function.

 ## Setting Function Hooks (x86_64)

 Our method will be simple - we'll just replace the first bytes of a function address with a `jmp` to the absolute